tetsurom/rxqt/README.md

 observable<T> rxqt::from_signal(const QObject* sender, PointerToMemberFunction signal);
 ```

-Convert Qt signal, as N-ary function, to a observable.
+Convert Qt signal, as N-ary function, to an observable.
 This can be used to convert private signals.

 ```cpp
 auto o = from_signal(q, &QFileSystemWatcher::fileChanged); // ERROR. o is observable<tuple<QString, QFileSystemWatcher::QPrivateSignal>> where last type is private member.